zhengger/blockchain-1/README.md

 ```

 #### Run
-From the `blockchain/` directory, start a local Flask server:
+From the `blockchain/` directory, start the development server:
 ```Shell
 $ python run.py
 ```
+Endpoints can be reached through http://localhost:5000.

 Reference
 -